Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 🔗 Book on BOOKING.COM
 ```

-*(If guest wrote in Romanian or Polish, translate every label and sentence accordingly.)*
+*(If guest wrote in other languages(e.g. Romanian or Polish), translate every label and sentence accordingly.)*

 Internal checklist before replying
 - **Language & Translation:** Confirmed the entire response is in the user's detected language, and any text from the source JSON (e.g., review categories) has been translated.